krishangarg2020/Genotyper-Firmware/standalone/eSNPdetector/README.md

 # eSNP Detector v1

-We present an open source eSNP detection instrument.
+We present an eSNP detection instrument.
 This instrument uses electrochemical sensing in order to detect conjugation of target ssDNA with predefined molecular probes.

 ## Objective
 - Interface with an [EmStat Pico](https://www.palmsens.com/product/oem-emstat-pico-module/) to conduct predefined Electrochemical sensing protocols.